batuhantopalogluu/expert-system-in-Prolog/README.md

 # expert-system-in-Prolog
-Simple expert system in Prolog for scheduling of classes
+Simple expert system for school in Prolog for scheduling of classes

 GTU/CSE Programming Languages 2018 Yakup Genç